DarshanSudhakar/darshansudhakar.github.io/content/blog/git-getting-started/index.md

 title: Git - Getting started
 date: 2020-04-14 18:39:00
 author: Darshan Sudhakar
-tags: ['Git', 'Source control']
+tags: ['Git', 'Source control', 'Ungit']
 ---

 Here is a simple way to understand Git for first-timers.

 Learning Git is easy when Git is your first version control tool.
 But it becomes a little difficult for somebody who is already aware of other version control tools like SVN, Perforce, or TFS.

 Why is that it is difficult to understand Git?
 This because Git totally inverts the way we handle branches.
 Now you need to unlearn and re-learn this new thing.
-And I know it is a little painful!:syringe:
+And, I know it is a little painful :syringe:

 The intension of this blog is to make this journey a little painless.

 ## So what is Git?

-Is a Distributed Version Control System.
-In simple words you use Git to checkin code.
-However, you can use Git to store other digital information.
-Other than code I also use Git to save eBooks, Notes, PDFs, sketch notes and sometimes even data (For AI & ML)
+It is a Distributed Version Control System.
+Or, in simple words you use Git to checkin code.

+However, Git can also be used to store other digital information.
+I use Git to store eBooks, Notes, PDFs, sketch notes and sometimes even data (For AI & ML)

 ## Why Git?
 Why not continue to use the others?